Golda Meir: Yom Kippur War (1973)

+A common criticism of Meir is that she could have avoided the Yom Kippur War in 1973.
+For months preceding the attack, Egyptian President Anwar Sadat made repeated overtures for peace in exchange for a full Israeli withdrawal from the Sinai, but these gestures were rebuffed by Meir, who had offered previously to discuss ceding "most of the Sinai", but was not willing to restore the pre-1967 borders, and Egypt had no interest in peace talks under Meir's conditions.
 As the nation's leader during this short war, her main goal was deciding on the timing of preliminary operations, and providing the IDF with the necessary time and munitions to pull off a victory.

 In the days leading up to the Yom Kippur War, Israeli intelligence could not conclusively determine that an attack was imminent.
-However, on 5 October 1973, Meir received official news that Syrian forces were massing on the Golan Heights.
+However, on 5 October 1973, Meir received information that Syrian forces were massing on the Golan Heights.
 She was alarmed by the reports, and believed that the situation was similar to what preceded the Six-Day War.
-However, her advisers assured her not to worry, saying that they would have adequate notice before a war broke out.
-This made sense at the time; after the Six-Day War, most Israelis felt it unlikely that the Arabs would attack.
+However, her advisers counseled her not to worry, saying they would have adequate notice before any war broke out.
+This made sense at the time; after the Six Day War, most in the Israeli intelligence community considered the Arabs unprepared to launch another attack.
 Consequently, although the Knesset passed a resolution granting her power to demand a full-scale call-up of the military (instead of the typical cabinet decision), Meir did not mobilize Israel's forces early.
 Soon, though, the threat of war became very clear.
 Six hours before the outbreak of hostilities, Meir met with Minister of Defense Moshe Dayan and General David Elazar.
 While Dayan continued to argue that war was unlikely and favored calling up the air force and only two divisions, Elazar advocated full-scale army mobilization and the launch of a full-scale preemptive strike on Syrian forces.

-On October 6, Meir approved full-scale mobilizing but rejected a preemptive strike, citing concerns that Israel may be perceived as initiating hostilities, which would hurt Israel's access to crucial foreign aid and military support especially from the United States in the resulting conflict.
+On October 6, Meir approved full-scale mobilizing but rejected a preemptive strike, citing concerns that Israel might be perceived as initiating hostilities, which would hurt Israel's access to crucial foreign aid and military support, in particular from the United States, in the resulting conflict.
 She made it a priority to inform Washington of her decision.
-U.S. Secretary of State Henry Kissinger later confirmed Meir's assessment by stating that if Israel had launched a preemptive strike, Israel would not have received "so much as a nail".
+U.S. Secretary of State Henry Kissinger later confirmed Meir's assessment by stating that if Israel had launched a preemptive strike, Israel would not have received the backing of the United States.